otp2/niso-abuaf/README.md

 ### `markets-section.md`
 Includes market outlooks, CFO Quarterly publications, and Sovereign Issuers Quarterly publications with descriptions and links to full issues.

+### `branding.md`
+Outlines the design system, color palette, typography, and visual branding standards for the website.
+Includes guidelines for UI elements, layout style, and accessibility requirements.

+## Assets

+### Images
+- `niso-abauf-headshot.jpg` - Professional headshot photo of Dr. Niso Abuaf for use throughout the website.

 ## Context

 Dr. Niso Abuaf is a highly accomplished financial professional with: